The late Gyearbuor Asante, who famously played long-term mature student Matthew in hit British sitcom Desmond’s, was also a royal.

 “I met Gyearbuor (or Christopher as he was known in UK then) in 1972, when he was doing such shows as Crown Court and so on,” he told MisBeee.
 “I visited Ghana many times as his guest and when he died in 2000 at the age of 58 of clogged-up arteries, I was the only obruni (white man) at his funeral.”

-That’s where the Tafohene (the Tafo king) – Nana Ameyaw Gyensiama III – came up with the idea of making Humphrey a chief.
+That’s where the Tafohene (the chief of Tafo) – Nana Ameyaw Gyensiama III – came up with the idea of making Humphrey a chief.
 It is reported that the Tafohene said that the chieftaincy role Humphrey took was the one Gyearbuor died before he could accept.

 Fitting, when you consider Humphrey’s official title is Kwadwo Nana Ameyaw Gyearbuor Yiadom I.